Zibbp/RPI_Project/README.md

 - Adding animation
   - ws2812b LEDs are individually adressable meaning each LED can be a different color.
 This allows for some cool animation effects.
+- Radial Color Selection
+  - Ability to choose from hundreds of colors in a radium menu versus limited buttons.